Mount Takatsuma: Hiking

-The main climbing route is approximately 8–9 hours, and thus is considered one of the longest trails amount the 100 famous mountains in Japan.
+The main climbing route is approximately 8.5–9.5 hours, and thus is considered one of the longest trails amount the 100 famous mountains in Japan.
 The trail begins at Togakushi Campground (1175m) at the base of Mount Togakushi.
 The climb rises to Ichifudo emergency shelter (一不動避難小屋) (1747m), and then follows the ridge to Mount Gojizo (五地蔵山) (1998m).
-From there, the path descends and rises again slightly to Hachi-kannon (八観音) (2040m), and then rises steeply to the summit (2353m).
+From there, the path descends and rises again slightly to Roku-miroku (六弥勒) (1975m), Shichi-yakushi (七薬師)(1965m), Hachi-kannon (八観音) (2040m), Kyu-seishi (九勢至) (2050m), and then rises steeply to the summit (2353m).
+The last 150m has several steep rock climbs and chain sections.

 Because of its location at the back of the Togakushi Mountain Ridge, the climb is rated as requiring one night or more on the Nagano Trail Guide by Grade, and there are some difficult rocky sections with chains However, because there are no lodging facilities along the route, hikers start early, often before sunrise.

-One alternative route is via the newer Miroku Ridge Trail (弥勒尾根新道), which also begins at Togakushi Campground, and climbs to Mount Gojizo.
-The Miroku Ridge Trail involves fewer dangerous rock sections, and is shorter than the main climbing trail, but with steeper sections.
+One alternative route is via the newer Miroku Ridge Trail (弥勒尾根新道), which also begins at Togakushi Campground, and climbs to Roku-Miroku (1975m) on Mount Gojizo.
+The Miroku Ridge Trail involves fewer dangerous rock sections, and is shorter in distance than the main climbing trail, but with steeper, frequently muddy sections, some with ropes and chains.
 A second alternative, and longer, route is to first climb Mount Togakushi beginning from Togakushi Shrine, descend to the Ichifudo emergency shelter, and continue from there.
 However, this section involves more difficult and dangerous sections.
 There is no mountain trail from the Niigata Prefecture side of the mountain.

 There is no ski resort on the mountain; however, experienced back country skiers do climb and then ski Mount Takatsuma in winter.